 List of Rugby Skills

-Rugby combines a couple of sports into one giant spectacle.
-One of the most physically challenging sports, there are plenty of skills in rugby that are transferable to other sports.
-The list below will illustrate what it takes to become a good rugby player.
+Rugby is one of the most physically challenging sports, and there are plenty of rugby skills transferable to other sports.
+The list below will illustrate skills needed to become a good rugby player.

 List of Rugby Skills